-Food. ecology, community, diversity/difference, agriculture, economics, education, reading, writing, citizenship, moral vision, technology, war and peace, environmental care.
-These are just a few of the touchpoints in the landscape of the collective human experience.
-What is it that we find ourselves doing as a society, and how well are we doing it?
-What's the point, anyway, of doing anything together as a society?
+Food systems, ecology, community, race, gender, religion, agriculture, economics, education, citizenship, technology, war and peace.
+These are a few of the touchpoints in the landscape of the collective human experience.
 Is there a way to unite our collective activity?
 How is it that humans are to live in the world that is increasingly putting us at odds with everything non-human - and even worse, at odds with other humans?
 Furthermore, what, if any, are the connections between human and non-human nature, the land, and other spaces?
 Living among the tensions of the late-modern world presents us with challenges as well as possibilities.
-On one hand, we find it easy to enter into possibilities.
-But on the other, before we move forward, we have to come to terms with the tensions.
-These broad questions and accompanying tensions are taken up by Wendell Berry in What Are People For?, as he asks his reader to think more deeply about human activity in the world.
+These broad questions and accompanying tensions are taken up by Wendell Berry in The Art of the Commonplace, as he asks readers to think more deeply about human activity in the world.
 For Berry, an English professor turned farmer/writer/cultural critic, that requires eyes and ears wide open as we seek to understand who we are, where we are, and how we might flourish in the midst of the place we find ourselves.

-This seminar style course will provide students the opportunity to read these books carefully and reflectively.
-We will consider What Are People For? alongside some of Berry's short stories and poems, as well as supplemental film, poetry and other art.
+This seminar style course will provide students the opportunity to read Wendell Berry carefully and reflectively.
+We will consider selected essays in The Art of the Commonplace alongside some of Berry's short stories and poems, as well as supplemental film, poetry and other art.
 Our reading will feed what promises to be a rich ongoing classroom discussion.
 Additionally, students will participate in reflection through short writing assignments as they interact with the book as well as the ideas to which it may point.